yash-sharma1/docs-site/docs/list_instruction.md

 }
 ```

 You need to specify the base asset you want to list, quote asset and init price.
-What you need to notice here is that
-init price should be 1BNB(100000000), otherwise, your proposal will be rejected.
 And when the proposal is
 passed, you should use the identical params to list.

 And you also have to set expire time after which you will not be able to list even though proposal is passed.